Ren-ZY/RUSD/README.md

 This file will automatically downlod the toolcahin and components to build RUSD tool.

 **NOTE**: Different channel has different rustc API and rust features.
 We provide two versions of RUSD, separately using nightly-2020-08-24 and nightly-2021-01-03.
-Besides, you can modify the source code to adapt the new version and change the toolchain manually.
+Besides, you can modify the source code using the new version rustc API and change the toolchain manually.

 2. Secondly, The **RUSD** tool uses a shell script called `install_rusd.sh` to build and install.
-You have to switch into the rusd root directory and run in your bash(Linux)/zsh(MacOS).
+You have to switch into the rusd root directory and run it in your bash(Linux)/zsh(MacOS).

 ```
 ./install_rlc.sh